Campeonato Nacional Feminino

-The Campeonato Nacional Feminino (English: Women's National Championship), also known as Liga BPI for sponsorship reasons, is the top-tier women's association football league in Portugal.
+The Campeonato Nacional Feminino (English: Women's National Championship), also known as Liga BPI for sponsorship reasons, is the top-tier women's association football league in Portugal and part of the various women's football competitions in Portugal.
 It is run by the Portuguese Football Federation and began in 1993.
 An initial ten teams compete in the league, which replaced the Taça Nacional as the highest level of women's football in Portugal.
-The current champions are Benfica, who won their second consecutive title in 2022.
+The current champions are Benfica, who won their fourth consecutive title in 2023–24.
 The most successful team is S.U.
 1º de Dezembro, with 12 titles.